kkugosu/Uncertainty-Estimation/README.md

 # noise assumption

-in fitting problem, we don't have to use noise assumption, but in regression using noise assumption make problem tractable. so in bayesian neural network, we assume there is noise between output F and target Y.
+in fitting problem, we don't have to use noise assumption, but in regression we gradually develop the model to make less error.

+using noise assumption make problem tractable. so in bayesian neural network, we assume there is noise between output F and target Y.

 # parameter w to update